 With nine specialties in the dental world, the cosmetic dentist’s proper name is by far the most difficult to pronounce: prosthodontist.
 We challenge anyone to say that five times fast!

 While all dentists are trying to help put a beautiful smile on your face, prosthodontists are the ones that really live up to their word.
-Your general health dentist is going to be giving you regular cleanings and advice on basic oral health.
+Your general health dentist, like one from Dental Arts Studio of Cape Cod, MA is going to be giving you regular cleanings and advice on basic oral health.
 An endodontist deals with the gums and is the one who performs root canals.
 Pediatric dentists try to make a trip to the dentist as painless as possible for children.